aws-samples/aws-secretsmgr-workshop/1_RotatePrivateRDS/README.md

 ![CloudFormation Outputs](img/1_RotatePrivateRDSCFOut.png)

-The outputs values include the RDS master username and password, both of which are set to randon alphanumeric strings for added security.
+The outputs values include the RDS master username and password, both of which are set to random alphanumeric strings for added security.
 You will store the DBUser and DBPassword values as a secret in Secrets Manager.
 You will se the DBEndpoint value to help you select the correct database in Secrets Manager.
 Another output value is the IP address of the bastion host.
 You will need this IP address to set up a connection to the bastion host later in this module.
 Keep this window open.
 </details>

 ### 3. Store the secret value in AWS Secrets Manager